seqan/seqan3/doc/tutorial/sequence_file/index.md

 # Sequence File Input and Output {#tutorial_sequence_file}

 <b>Learning Objective:</b> <br/>
-You will get an overview of how file Input/Output is handled in SeqAn and learn how to read and write sequence files.
+You will get an overview of how Input/Output files are handled in SeqAn and learn how to read and write sequence files.
 This tutorial is a walk-through with links into the API documentation and also meant as a source for copy-and-paste code.